-Always seeking to improve education for all of America’s inner-city children, Gesu School launched our Annual Symposium on Transforming Inner-City Education in 1997 to bring together funders, stakeholders, policymakers, and educators to tackle the tough issues in urban education.
+Always seeking to improve education for all of America’s inner-city children, Gesu School launched our Annual Symposium on Transforming Inner-City Education in 1997 to bring together educators, policymakers, and other stakeholders to tackle the tough issues in urban education.
 From our first moderator, the late Tim Russert, to outstanding panelists like Stedman Graham, Joe Klein, and Paul Tough, the annual gathering brings together top thought leaders to stimulate productive conversation and empower educators and the community for our work in the field.
 The symposium is another way we strive for the Magis at Gesu!

 Recaps, videos, and transcripts from our past symposia:

 2006 Transforming Inner-City Education: Can an Early Start Change the Outcome?

 2005 How Colleges and Universities Can Partner with Faith-Based Communities to Serve Urban Children in Need

 2004 Transforming Inner-City Education: Lessons from the Entrepreneurs

 2001 Research and Roadblocks to Developing Young Readers

 1999 The Urban Child in Peril: Can Literacy Change the Outcome?